smatechnologies/ibm-i-agent-docs/docs/maintenance/ptf.md

 #### How to Apply IBM i LSAM PTFs

-SMA Technologies reminds its clients that the \"PTFs\" for the IBM i Agent of OpCon are not the same as the \"PTFs\" issued by IBM for the IBM i operating system.
+SMA Technologies reminds its clients that the "PTFs" for the IBM i Agent of OpCon are not the same as the "PTFs" issued by IBM for the IBM i operating system.
 Except by coincidence, there is no direct relationship between the IBM i operating system PTFs and the OpCon Agent (LSAM) PTFs.
 If an IBM i OS PTF might be critical for correct operation of the LSAM, the LSAM PTF Readme document will explain this requirement.

-For orientation purposes, here is a summary of the \"fast path\" steps to apply the LSAM PTFs.
+For orientation purposes, here is a summary of the "fast path" steps to apply the LSAM PTFs.

 1. Use the LSAM sub-menu 9, option 7, to confirm or update the LSAM PTF